MicroEJ/docs/Tutorials/tutorialCreateFirmwareFromScratch.rst

     +
      int main( void )
      {
-    -       puts("Hello, World!");
+    -       puts("Hello, World! puts function is working.");
-    +       printf("Hello, World!\n");
+    +       printf("Hello, World! puts function is working.\n");

             /* Configure the clocks, UART and GPIO. */ prvSetupHardware();

-At this point, the UART is implemented in the FreeRTOS BSP.
+At this point, the character output on the UART is implemented in the FreeRTOS BSP.
 The next step is to create to add the MicroEJ Platform and MicroEJ Application.

 Create a MicroEJ Platform
 -------------------------